sarikavk826/Sales-Analysis-Project-/README.md

-# 📊 Sales Data Analysis Project
+# 📊 Sales Data Analysis Project - Using Python

 This project focuses on analyzing **Sales Store Data** using **Python (Jupyter Notebook)** to generate insights into sales performance, customer behavior, and product trends.
 The analysis helps in identifying key revenue drivers, top-selling products, and customer purchase patterns.